adrianhopebailie/web-monetization/explainer.md

 ### Interledger

-The Interledger protocol is a protocol for inter-networking existing payments networks.
-It operates as an open overlay network allowing interoperable payments between nodes that may be connected to different payment systems.
+The Interledger protocol is a protocol for making payments of any size that can be aggregated and settled over existing payment networks (including those that do not support very small payment sizes or real time payments clearing).
+The design of the protocol also allows for payments to be made that span multiple underlying settlement networks, improving the interoperability and reach of existing networks.

+WM providers and WM receivers use the Interledger protocol to exchange payments.
+The provider and receiver MAY be directly connected or may connect via one or more intermediaries, this will be driven by the regulatory requirements and the status of intermediaries as registered money services businesses.

 For more details see https://interledger.org

 ### Payment Pointers

-Payment Pointers are a convenient and concise way to express a URL to a secure payment initiation endpoint on the Web.
+Payment Pointers are a convenient and concise way to express a URL that points to a secure payment initiation endpoint on the Web.

-Payment Pointers resolve to an HTTPS endpoint using simple conversion rules allowing systems that offer payment accounts to users to give them a simple and easy to remember identifier for the account that is **safe to share** with others and is immediately identifiable as a payment account identifier.
+Payment Pointers resolve to an HTTPS URL using simple conversion rules, allowing systems that offer payment accounts to users, to give them a simple and easy to remember identifier for the account, that is **safe to share** with others and is immediately identifiable as a payment account identifier.

 An example of a Payment Pointer is: `$alice.wallet.example` or `$wallet.example/alice` These resolve to `https://alice.wallet.example/.well-known/pay` and `https://wallet.example/alice` respectively.

+Websites that use Web Monetization require a receiving address for their payments (which they will get from their WM receiver) and insert into the appropriate `meta` tag as EITHER a URL or a Payment Pointer.

 For more details see https://paymentpointers.org